ADP Pro Luminosity Masks With Layers

 The Expanded zone masks (1 to 5) provide you with a much larger tonal zone than the Restricted zone masks.
 This will allow you to make larger adjustments from contrast to shifting the tonal zone, creating high or low key images.

-The colour masks provide you with the ability to create luminosity masks with specific colour channels.
-Luminosity masks are based on the combination of Red, Green & Blue (RGB).
+The colour masks provide you with the ability to create masks with specific colour channels.
+These are based on the combination of Red, Green & Blue (RGB).
 Often, we can target our desired area by restricting our selection to a specific colour channel instead of all of them.

 When you make a colour channel selection the title of this section will change to the colour you have chosen.
 Then modify your mask and get it targeting the area of interest and then use the colour channels.
 You may find one of the colour channels makes a stronger selection.
 Using colour channels in Quick Masks is available as well, but you need to start with a colour mask, then modify your mask.
 You cannot modify your mask then scroll through your colour masks like you can with layers.